codeplaysoftware/portBLAS/benchmark/README.md

 #### Some ranges to start with

-If you don't yet have your CSV parameter files, the following ranges are a good starting point:
+The following ranges are a good starting point:

 |blas level|range expression|
 |----------|----------------|